miriam-groeneveld/eucaim-spoc-challenge-pack/README.md

+> [!NOTE]
+> This is a demo challenge pack.
+It is meant to showcase what a challenge pack contains.
+The algorithm mission in this case is to segment vessels on retinal images.

 # 📦 demo challenge pack
-Thank you for hosting your challenge on Grand-Challenge.org.
-We appreciate it!
+Thank you for hosting your challenge on Grand-Challenge.org, we appreciate it!

 ## Content

-This Challenge Pack is a collection of challenge-tailored examples to help you on your way to hosting your demo challenge.
+This Challenge Pack is a collection of challenge-tailored examples to help you with your way to host your demo challenge.

 It contains the following:
 * ️🦾 An example script to _automate uploading_ data to an archive
-* 🦿 An example _submission algorithm_ that can be uploaded to run as a submission in a challenge-phase
+* 🦿 An example _submission algorithm_ that can be uploaded to run as a submission in a challenge phase
 * 🧮 An example _evaluation method_ that evaluates algorithm submissions and generates performance
   metrics for ranking